 Where to Retire in Bloomington and Home Prices

-Zillow reports that both Bloomington and Normal are “Very Hot” housing markets in mid-2020, with the home value in Bloomington about $174,000, and in Normal about $158,000, both of which are well below the national average of $248,857.
-The National Association of Realtors report the median price of a home in Bloomington to be $169,800 in the second quarter of 2020.
+Zillow reports the home value in Bloomington was $173,215 in late 2020.
+The National Association of Realtors report the median price of a home in Bloomington to be $170,600 in the third quarter of 2020.

 What is special about Bloomington